GrayedFox/multidict/README.md

 to match that to one of your supported languages.
 If it can't find a match or cannot reliably detect the language it will default to your primary preferred language.

-Let's take a look at a complex example and go through it step by step...
+Let's take a look at a slightly complex example and go through it step by step:

 1. you add the Australian English (en-au), American English (en-us), and standard German (de-de) languages to your Firefox preferred languages list via Firefox preferences pane in that order

-2. you write the sentence 'Ich liebe mein leben' as the subject of an email
+2. you write the sentence 'Ich leibe mein leben' as the subject of an email
    - Multi Dict will detect the language as German (de) and attempt to match it like so: de-au
    - no match is found, so the next language in your preferred language list is checked: de-us
    - no match is found, so the next language in your preferred language list is checked: de-de
-   - a match with a preferred language is found which matches the subject text field language, so Multi Dict will use the German dictionary to spell check and offer suggestions for `leben` (which should be capitalised)
+   - a match with a preferred language is found which matches the subject text field language, so Multi Dict will use the German dictionary to spell check and offer suggestions for `leibe` (which should be spelt `liebe`)

 3. you write the text "Such beautiful colours!
 Colorful days are great!" as the body of the email
    - Multi Dict will detect the language as English (en) and attempt to match it like so: en-au